Maya Kaplan is a fashion and textile designer, and researcher, working at the intersection of materials, technology, and the moving body.

 WORKFLOWS

-Her work explores the intersection between traditional craftsmanship and emerging technologies, blending computational tools, digital fabrication, material experimentation, and hands-on craftsmanship.
+Maya’s workflows explore the intersection between traditional craftsmanship and emerging technologies, blending computational tools, digital fabrication, material experimentation, and hands-on practices.